dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

-Next, geometrically: if the model activations form a "space", then there we want to look for a "direction" in this space which represents nullability.
+Next, geometrically: if the model activations form a "space", then there we want to look for a "direction" in this space which represents nullability.^[High dimensional spaces can be really hard to visualize, so for the purposes of geometric intuition I'm going to pretend we're working in two dimensions for the diagrams.]

 ![A diagram showing nullability represented as a direction in space](images/nullability-direction.png){.centered width=50%}\

-High dimensional spaces can be really hard to visualize, so for the purposes of geometric intuition I'm going to pretend we're working in two dimensions for the diagrams.
-That means that we only have two in our state activations, which wouldn't actually be enough to actually extract anything meaningful, but we'll want to generalize our intuition about two dimensions into many dimensions.\AT{I can't parse this sentence}

 There are different ways we can compute a "direction" of nullability.
 The simplest is just to measure the difference between